Photo Layout Editor

 • No cluttered UI — every control is meant for real walls.

-Everything focuses on answering one question: “Will this arrangement look good on my real wall?”
+Everything focuses on one question: will this arrangement look good on the real wall?

 Room preview comparison